Skip to main content

 $245

-Can be used on all Australian waterways and is required when operating beyond 12nM from coastal shorelines.
+It can be used on all Australian waterways and is required when operating beyond 12nM from coastal shorelines.
 This certificate may be used for overseas hire of some charter boats and commercial uses.

 This qualification is conducted under the auspices of the Australian Maritime College in Tasmania, but all education and testing are completed through PBT.